attilammagyar/dotfiles/README.md

 ### Syntax

-A basic conversation after the second turn may look like this:
+A basic conversation after a few turns may look like this:

     # === System ===